learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 ## Vanishing or Exploding Gradients

 Not only will normalizing your inputs speed up training, it can also mitigate other risks inherent in training neural networks.
-For example, in a neural network, having input of various ranges can lead to difficult numerical problems when the algorithm goes to compute gradients during forward and back propogation.
+For example, in a neural network, having input of various ranges can lead to difficult numerical problems when the algorithm goes to compute gradients during forward and back propagation.
 This can lead to untenable solutions and will prevent the algorithm from converging to a solution.
 In short, make sure you normalize your data!
 Here's a little more mathematical background:

 To demonstrate, imagine a very deep neural network.
 Assume $g(z)=z$ (so no transformation, just a linear activation function), and biases equal to 0.